cu-ecen-aeld/final-project-prudhvibelide/README.md

 ## 📝 License

-This project was developed as coursework for AESD by #Prudhvi Raj Belide# .
+This project was developed as part of coursework for AESD by #Prudhvi Raj Belide# .
 Source code and documentation are provided for educational purposes.

----

-For questions about this project implementation, please open an issue in the repository.

----

-**Note**: This is an educational project demonstrating embedded Linux development skills including kernel programming, device drivers, system integration, and hardware interfacing.